obsidian-tasks-group/obsidian-tasks/docs/Editing/Auto-Suggest.md

 ![auto-suggest-edit-incorrect-task](../images/auto-suggest-edit-incorrect-task.png)

-### How do I see more suggestions?
+### How do I see less/more suggestions?

+In the Obsidian Settings, Navigate too Community Plugins.
+There find the Tasks Plugin, and go too Options via the Cog.

-Increase the 'Maximum number of auto-suggestions to show' value in settings (and re-start Obsidian) so that the menu will contain more options.
+Increase the 'Maximum number of auto-suggestions to show' Settings Slider too the Value you want (and re-start Obsidian).

-There are many more suggestions available than are first shown in the popup menu.
+Now the Auto Suggest should only Suggest, as much at once as you have Specified.

+If there are suggestions Hidden by the Value in the popup menu that where there before, they are not gone.
+Only the best Matches are Shown, the rest is Cutoff at the Value.
 As you type more characters, the suggestions shown will be more specific to what you typed.

 ### How do I make the menu pop up less?